The most important social media conversations about your brand usually don’t involve you.

 - Industry Keywords: Words that describe the kind of products or services that your store sells.
 For instance, a t-shirt store would track words like "clothing", "t-shirts", and "apparel".

-- Location-Specific Keywords: If your business has a physical store or targets specific locations, be sure to track hashtags and keywords that are popular within the city, state, or country that you're focusing on.
+- Location-Specific Keywords: If your business has a physical store or targets specific locations, be sure to conduct keyword and hashtag research to find what is popular within the city, state, or country that you're focusing on.
 For instance, a company selling Chicago souvenirs would want to track the most popular keywords within the Chicagoland area.

 - Negative Keywords: These keywords are ones that you don't want included in your tracking.
 If your industry or brand name is commonly associated with non-relevant conversation topics, you'll want to filter those out.
 For instance, if you sell dog toys, you'll want to add "children", "kids", "babies", etc. as negative keywords, so that you aren't tracking conversations about children's toys as well.